-Using graphics that clearly describe the correct personal protective equipment that must be worn when operating machinery and equipment.
+- use graphics to clearly describe the correct personal protective equipment that must be worn when operating machinery and equipment

-These posters are to be used in conjunction with the advice provided on the Equipment Safety In Schools website in the Staff Portal.
+- are to be used in conjunction with the advice provided on the Equipment Safety In Schools web pages (staff only).

 The Department of Education has mandated controls for many work practices in TAS subjects.
 This includes advice on equipment used in technologies including textiles, timber, metal, food, plastics, electronics and agriculture.

-- Equipment Safety in Schools is provided by safety and compliance and includes advice from asset management about mandatory controls for using equipment in schools.
+- Equipment Safety in Schools – provided by safety and compliance and includes advice from asset management about mandatory controls for using equipment in schools.

-- Safety and compliance includes advice from asset management directorate about key safety and legislative issues.
+- Compliance and safety – includes advice from the asset management directorate about key safety and legislative issues.

-- Chemical Safety outlines safe workplace practices (Department of Education intranet only).
+- Chemical safety – outlines safe workplace practices (staff only).

-- Health and safety directorate (requires login) provides information about work, health and safety, including risk management.
+- Health and safety directorate (staff only) provides information about work, health and safety, including risk management.

 Animal welfare in schools

-Application forms for category 4 and 5 activities and any activity using animals that is not on the approved list can also be downloaded from the website.
+Application forms for particular activities involving animals, for category 4 and 5 activities and any activity using animals that is not on the approved list can also be downloaded from the website.

 Biosecurity in schools